LogtalkDotOrg/logtalk-for-vscode/README.md

 The "Run > Restart Debugging" command recompiles modified files, recompiles loaded code in debug mode, sends the `debug/0` message to the `debugger` tool, and re-adds the defined breakpoints and log points (that were set using the VSCode GUI).
 Note that breakpoints and log points may need to be redefined due the changes in modified files.

-To trace execution you must either use the debug toolbar buttons or send the `trace/0` and `notrace/0` messages to the `debugger` tool from the integrated terminal.
+To trace execution (instead of using breakpoints) you must either use the debug toolbar buttons or send the `trace/0` and `notrace/0` messages to the `debugger` tool from the integrated terminal.
 See the documentation of the `debugger` tool for details.

 When debugging in the integrated terminal using the `debugger` tool, the current clause (at leashed unification ports) is shown in the active editor window.
 The VSCode debug toolbar buttons are supported and extended with additional buttons for common commands in four groups: port commands in the first group, term printing port commands in the second group, top-level solutions backtracking and commit commands in the third group, and `debugger` tool tracing messages in the fourth group.
 For other port commands and `debugger` tool messages, you must type the command or message in the integrated terminal.